 According to Pinterest, 478 million people use the app “every month to find ideas and inspire their next purchase.”
 A whopping 97% of top Pinterest searches are unbranded, meaning users are open-minded and actively looking for ideas.
 In the process, 80% of weekly users have discovered a new product or brand on the platform.
 As Pinterest points out, “Content from brands doesn’t interrupt on Pinterest — it inspires.”

 The key is to ensure promoted products are in stock and ready to buy.
 Otherwise, a positive brand experience can turn sour, leaving eager shoppers frustrated.

 When shoppers can search for products in their own language, this search experience feels more personalized and thoughtfully designed.
-For consumers who get inspired by social media and what they see in the real world, their search language may be more visual than text-based.
+There are consumers who get inspired by social media and what they see in the real world.
+For them, their search language may be more visual than text-based.

 Visual search from ViSenze uses lightning-fast AI to recognize style attributes in a user-uploaded image and return hyper-relevant, shoppable results.
 Consumers no longer need to waste time guessing at how to describe a product, or struggling with text search results that don’t match what’s in their mind’s eye.

 This can be especially valuable for trend-conscious consumers on the hunt for the latest looks they’ve seen in the fashion world, but those that don’t have a well-known name yet.

 For example, fashion observers have recently spotted style-setting celebrities wearing skin-baring tops that they hold together at the middle by a metal closure.
 Vogue noted the high volume of Google search results for “Emily Ratajkowski crop top” after the model stepped out sporting the style.
 Refinery29 has since dubbed it the ”pin top.”
 However, fashion brands are describing their takes on the trend in more utilitarian terms.